taolson/Admiran/doc/Language.md

     fibs = [a | (a, b) <- (1, 1), (b, a + b) ..]

-A *pattern* on the left-hand side of `<-` can be *refutable*; if the pattern does not match, then the generated value is silently discarded.
+A *pattern* on the left-hand side of `<-` can be *refutable*; if the pattern does not match, then the generated value is silently discarded, as if it had failed a filter qualifier.
 So to collect all `x` values from pairs of `(x, y)` where the y value is 0:

     xs = [x | (x, 0) <- pairlist]

 Variables introduced on the left-hand size of `<-` can be used in subsequent qualifiers.
 For example, to collect the combinations of all elements in a list, two at a time:

     combs xs = [(x, y) | x : ys <- tails xs; y <- ys]